DevExpress-Examples/out-of-maintenance-win-dashboard-viewer-chartcontrol-checkedlegend-maximized/Readme.md

-# How to Apply the ChartControl CheckedLegend State to the Maximized ChartDashboardItem
+# Dashboard for WinForms - How to apply the ChartControl CheckedLegend state to the maximized ChartDashboardItem

 This example demonstrates how to obtain the ChartDashboardItem's ChartControl settings modified by end-user and apply them to the [ChartDashboardItem](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.ChartDashboardItem) in [maximized mode](https://docs.devexpress.com/Dashboard/15619/creating-dashboards/creating-dashboards-in-the-winforms-designer/dashboard-layout/dashboard-items-layout).
 The end-user can check or uncheck series items in the chart legend to select visible series.
 These settings are retained when the ChartDashboardItem is maximized; and modifications in maximized mode are applied to the ChartDashboardItem when it is restored to its initial state.